metamn/react/content/blog/design-systems/index.md

 Companies with resources lead the adoption process.
 They augment obsolete tools and processes with mind power to achieve consistency and scalability.

-Smaller companies can only afford better tools to get the same results with less resources.
+Smaller companies with less resources can keep up with innovative tools and processes.

 ## The current landscape